Getting your account set up

 If you’re already using a Dropbox account on your computer, you just need to sign in to your second Dropbox from the Dropbox icon in your computer’s system tray.
 Click on your profile, then navigate to Preferences.
 From there, select the Account tab.
 Depending on which account you’re signed into, choose the tab of the account you’re not in: Personal or the one with your team name.

 Then click Link and enter the corresponding password.

 If your admin enables SSO, or single sign-on, you can access Dropbox in the same way you access other applications at work: by entering your SSO password on your company’s sign-in page.

 When you need to sign in to dropbox.com, type in your email address and click Continue.
 You’ll arrive at your company’s sign-in page where you can enter your SSO password for work.

 On your computer, you only need to sign in to Dropbox once.
 Once you sign in with SSO on desktop, you're good to go.

 Make your Dropbox account your own

-Now that you’ve got your Dropbox Business account set up, make it your own by personalizing your settings.
+Now that you’ve got your Dropbox team account set up, make it your own by personalizing your settings.

 Perfect your profile

 Your profile is where you can find your email address, username, and optional profile photo.
 If you want to change any of that information, sign into dropbox.com, click your avatar at the top of any page, and then click Settings.